It’s pretty hard to argue against trying to get the biggest tax refund possible.

 First-Time Home Buyers’ Tax Credit (HBTC)

-Buy your first home in 2020?
+Buy your first home?
 First off, congratulations!
 Now, make sure you apply for the HBTC — introduced in 2009, and designed to reimburse closing costs like legal expenses, inspections, and land transfer taxes.

-The HBTC is a $5000 non-refundable tax credit, and claiming it can give you a tax rebate of $750.
+The HBTC — also called The Home Buyers’ Amount — is a $5000 non-refundable tax credit.
+Claiming it can give you a tax rebate of $750.
 If you qualify, all you have to do is fill in the amount of $5000 on line 31270 of your Schedule 1 when preparing your taxes.
 Easy right?

 To qualify, per the CRA, both of these need to apply: